jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 OR
 SELECT OS, log(message="I ran") AS Log FROM info() WHERE OS =~ "Linux" AND Log

-# Log function is not evaluated for filtered rows.
+# THE ORDER MATTERS: Log function is not evaluated for filtered rows.
 When the Log variable is mentioned in the filter contion, it will be evaluated ONLY IF NECESSARY.
 We can use this property to control when expensive functions are evaluated: hash(), upload().
 ```

 ### VQL + Artifacts